 Canon’s Vixia R700 tops our list of the best camcorder for YouTube.
 Released as successor to the highly popular HF R600, we just can’t go past the quality HD 1080p video @ 60fps for such a low price.
 When it comes to the market leaders for camcorders – Canon, Sony and Panasonic are simply above the competition.

-Canon have all the necessary add-on accessories for their camcorders, from tripods to external mics which will help add that extra polish to your YouTube videos.
+Canon has all the necessary add-on accessories for their camcorders, from tripods to external mics which will help add that extra polish to your YouTube videos.

 - 57x (32.5-1853mm) Advanced Zoom and SuperRange Optical Image Stabilizer helps provide outstanding, steady video